 With the rising popularity of specialty coffee in global market, many people aim at the market of pour over specialty coffee which also brought up the trend of fresh roasted, fresh ground and fresh brewed coffee.
 However, speaking of a good cup of coffee, it all starts from the very first step, roasting.

-There are so many roasters on the market, and every manufacturer has been constantly making innovation.
-Then, how should the beginners, the veterans and the owners choose their perfect roaster?
+There are so many coffee roasters on the market, and every manufacturer has been constantly making innovation.
+Then, how should the beginners, the veterans and the owners choose their perfect coffee roasters?

-To choose a perfect roaster for yourself, there are 17 key points that you should take into consideration:
+To choose a perfect coffee roasters for yourself, there are 17 key points that you should take into consideration:

-There are a variety of roasters on the market.
-Below is the comparison of the roasters at each price range.(USD/TWD≒31.5)
+There are a variety of coffee roasters on the market.
+Below is the comparison of the coffee roasters at each price range.(USD/TWD≒31.5)

 |RT-200||Gas half direct fire||no||<10K||200g|